shihuang047/metadata_cleaning/README.md

 ## tells which are the sample ID columns
 ## and if needs to check they are unique and if not how to edit them
 sample_id:
+  # force renaming for duplicated sample names
+  # (adds a incremental number, e.g. SAM_A.1, SAM_A.2, ...)
   check_sample_id_force: true
+  # check that sample IDs are unique
   check_sample_id_unique: true
+  # MOST USEFUL: to make sure these columns dtypes are set to str and stay unchanged
   sample_id_cols: ['#SampleID', sample_name]

 ## tells whether to solve the dtypes